 Maintaining a Healthy Weight Is Only One Component of Whole Body Health

 If you’re struggling with some of the symptoms of menopause, you’re not alone.
 Combatting the effects of your metabolism slowing down is difficult, but so is dealing with vaginal dryness, which is one of the most commonly experienced symptoms of menopause.
 Don’t suffer a minute longer.
-Try the Membrasin® 2-Step Starter Pack to help alleviate the effects of vaginal dryness.
+Try the Membrasin® 2-Step Starter Pack to help support and maintain natural feminine moisture.